peekxc/blog/content/posts/perfect_hash.md

 timeit.timeit(lambda: [h[s] for s in S], number=100)/100
 ## 0.002030719479999945
 ```
 Hashing all 10k elements takes about ~2 ms. Not bad.
 But does this solve the problem?
-Is the $O(1)$ lookup _guaranteed_?
+Is the $O(1)$ access time _guaranteed_?

 **Spoiler alert:** It is not.
 The time complexity given at [python.org](https://wiki.python.org/moin/TimeComplexity) states the complexity of accessing elements in a dictionary is _average case_ $O(1)$ and _worst case_ $O(n)$ (amortized).
 Because integers are such simple objects, Python's default hashing technique does quite well.
 More details on Pythons `dict` implementation can be found here
 [SE post](https://stackoverflow.com/questions/327311/how-are-pythons-built-in-dictionaries-implemented) and [this blog post](http://www.laurentluce.com/posts/python-dictionary-implementation/).
 The actual `dict.c` source is [here](https://hg.python.org/cpython/file/52f68c95e025/Objects/dictobject.c).

 ## Experimenting with `dict`
 Let's get an idea of how good Python is at hashing.
-Suppose we create a dumb wrapper class for Python's standard `int` type (which, incidentally, is actually a `bignum` type?)
+Suppose we create a dumb wrapper class for Python's standard `int` type (which, incidentally, may actually a `bignum` type due to [PEP 237](https://peps.python.org/pep-0237/))

 ```python
 @dataclass